UCP 600 and Letters of Credit | TFG 2025 Guide [FREE INFOGRAPHIC]

 Contents

-UCP 600 (Uniform Customs & Practice for Documentary Credits) – What does UCP 600 mean?
+UCP 600 (Uniform Customs & Practice for Documentary Credits)

 The Uniform Customs & Practice for Documentary Credits (UCP 600) is a set of rules agreed by the International Chamber of Commerce, which apply to finance institutions which issue Letters of Credit – financial instruments helping companies finance trade.
 Many banks and lenders are subject to this regulation, which aims to standardise international trade, reduce the risks of trading goods and services, and govern trade.

-The UCP 600 (“Uniform Customs & Practice for Documentary Credits”) is the official publication which is issued by the International Chamber of Commerce (ICC).
-It is a set of 39 articles on issuing and using Letters of Credit, which applies to 175 countries around the world, constituting some $1 trillion USD of trade per year.
+UCP 600 (“Uniform Customs & Practice for Documentary Credits”) is a set of rules issued by the International Chamber of Commerce (ICC) which governs the use of Letters of Credit.
+The UCP are the most successful private rules for trade ever developed: the UCP 600’s 39 articles apply to 175 countries around the world, governing some $1 trillion USD of trade per year.

-Is the UCP 600 legally binding?
+Is UCP 600 legally binding?

 The UCP 600 rules are voluntarily incorporated into contracts and have to be specifically outlined in trade finance contracts in order to apply.
-They also allow flexibility for the international parties involved.
+They also allow some flexibility for the international parties involved.

 Credits that are issued and governed by UCP 600 will be interpreted in line with the entire set of 39 articles contained in UCP 600.
 However, exceptions to the rules can be made by express modification or exclusion.

 The UCP 600 are the most successful rules ever developed in relation to trade and most Letters of Credit are subject to them.
-At the recent ICC UK Winter Trade Finance Conference, there was a special programme which addressed the UCP 600.
-This looked at recent developments in industry practice and ICC policy, as well as a review of the latest Banking Commission Opinions.

 Part 1 – What is a Letter of Credit and what are the benefits to its users?